Angelshark: Appearance and biology

-The angel shark has unique features that differentiates them from other sharks.
-They are considered as smaller sized sharks because they grow up to only 7 ft and can weigh around 77 lb, as opposed to the whale shark that can measure up to 32 ft and weigh 20000 lb.

-While the anterior part of the angel shark's body is broad and flattened, the posterior part retains a muscular appearance more typical of other sharks.
+Angel sharks grow up to 7 ft and can weigh around 77 lb, While the anterior part of the angel shark's body is broad and flattened, the posterior part retains a muscular appearance more typical of other sharks.
 The eyes and spiracles are dorsal and the five gill slits are on its back.
 Both the pectoral and pelvic fins are large and held horizontally.
 There are two dorsal fins, no anal fin and unusually for sharks, the lower lobe of the caudal fin is longer than the upper lobe.
 Most types grow to a length of 1.5 m (5 ft), with the Japanese angel shark, known to reach 2 m.
 Some angel sharks have deformities that have been described in elasmobranchs.
 These can include skeletal deformities, as lateral spinal curvature (scoliosis), humpback curvature (khyphosis), axial spinal curvature (lordosis), missing fins, additional fins, deformed snout, and more.
 These abnormalities have only been found in a few sharks, but the causes of these deformities have been found to be from dietary nutritional imbalance, genetic factors, parasites, traumatic injuries, or stress in the specimen.
 In 2015, two sharks were captured and examined, and both showed a lateral spinal curvature (scoliosis) and also a humpback curvature.
 Both the animals had the curvature in the middle of their pectoral fins, but the deformity did not affect their swimming capacity.